enkidevs/curriculum/csharp/csharp-core/first-csharp-program/first-program-csharp.md

 // Hello, World!
 ```

-Compiling and Executing our code is as simple as pressing the Run button VSCode!
+Compiling and Executing our code is as simple as pressing the Run button in VSCode!

 If all is working, you should see `"Hello World"` printed to the console!